Causes | Treatments | Conclusion

 Current research also confirms that Boric Acid Suppositories, when taken as a regular supplement, can prevent recurring BV infections.

-Treating Vaginal Burning Caused by Yeast Infections
+Burning in Vagina Caused by Yeast Infections

 As well as over-the-counter anti-fungal creams and ointments, home remedies for vaginal burning due to a yeast infection include ingesting probiotics to rebalance the bacteria in the vagina.